Batherton

-Batherton is a rural civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
+Batherton is a former civil parish, now in the parish of Stapeley and District, in the unitary authority area of Cheshire East and the ceremonial county of Cheshire, England.
 It lies immediately south of Nantwich and is jointly administered with the nearby settlement of Stapeley.
-The population was over 120 in 2011.
+In 2011 the parish had a population of 124.
 The River Weaver runs along the western boundary, and its floodplain provides a habitat for wetland species, including the great crested newt and the nationally rare black poplar (Populus nigra subspecies betulifolia).

 Governance

 Batherton is administered by Stapeley and District Parish Council jointly with the larger adjacent parish of Stapeley.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Batherton falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

+Batherton was formerly a township in the parish of Wybunbury, in 1866 Batherton became a civil parish, on 1 April 2023 the parish was abolished and merged with Stapeley to form "Stapeley and District".